kyopark2014/webchat-js-webclient/README.md

 Chat Profile shows the name and numbers of participants in the groupchat.
 Also, there are three buttons, refresh, add new member and left groupchat.
 ![image](https://user-images.githubusercontent.com/52392004/84660203-75b27f00-af53-11ea-807b-6c4bc1ad7288.png)

 #### Chat Bubble (Receive)
+The received message needs to show the sender name and the sent time where the time is based on sent time which is reached in the server.

 ![image](https://user-images.githubusercontent.com/52392004/84659902-12c0e800-af53-11ea-811e-a7987039a3e1.png)

 #### Chat Bubble (Send)
+The sent message bubble can shows how many members in the groupchat read the message but the sender name doesn't need to display.

 ![image](https://user-images.githubusercontent.com/52392004/84659978-2f5d2000-af53-11ea-819c-c77f5fd68b3d.png)

 #### Display notification

 If one of participants receives the message, then there is a read notification icon in the left of chat bubble.
 ![image](https://user-images.githubusercontent.com/52392004/84660428-ca55fa00-af53-11ea-9bf1-38b9e0d22c08.png)